State Complaint Number for MLTC Problems - 1-866-712-7197

 MLTC Benefit Package (Partial Capitation) (Plan must cover these services, if deemed medically necessary.
 Member must use providers within the plan's provider network for these services).

-SOURCE: NYS DOH Model Contract for MLTC Plans (See Appendix G), CMS Special Terms & Conditions, Amended Sept.
-2012), at p.
-57, Attachment B
+SOURCE: NYS DOH Model Contract for MLTC Plans (See Appendix G) - Find most recent version of model contract on the MRT 90 WEBPAGE also see CMS Special Terms & Conditions, (eff.
+9/2016), at p.
+119 of PDF -- Attachment B

 NOTE WHICH SERVICES ARE NOT COVERED BY MLTC PARTIALLY CAPITATED PLANS -- but are covered by "fully capitated" Medicaid Advantage Plus or PACE plans